shravan-padakanti/scala-docs-wiki/RDDs:-Transformation-and-Action.md

 # Another example

 Given an `RDD[String]` which contain gigabytes of logs.
 Each element of this RDD represents one line of logging.
-Assuming the dates come in the form `YYYY-MM-DD:HH:MM:SS', and errors are logged with prefix "ERROR", how would you determine the number of errors that were logged in December 2016?
+Assuming the dates come in the form `YYYY-MM-DD:HH:MM:SS`, and errors are logged with prefix "ERROR", how would you determine the number of errors that were logged in December 2016?

 ```scala
 val lastYearsLogs: RDD[String] = ...